maximilian-gelbrecht/MCBB.jl/README.md

 # To-Do

-* new KL divergence needed
+* new KL divergence needed?
-* introduce eval_ode_run with additional input function argument
+* there is now a more flexible eval_ode_run and 1-wasserstein metric implemented as well
-  * test various other divergences like Wasserstein divergence or different estimates of KL divergence
+  * lets play around with it!
 * write better Readme and start Doc